 Filters to work with, but in case you can’t find

-a specific one for your needs or want to build a custom filter by yourself (to be used in a different handler, for
+a specific one for your needs or want to build a custom filter by yourself (to be used in a different kind of handler,

 At the moment, the built-in filters are intended to be used with the